sbb-design-systems/lyne-components/src/elements/radio-button/radio-button/readme.md

 The `sbb-radio-button` component provides the same functionality as a native `<input type="radio"/>` enhanced with the SBB Design.

 Radio-buttons should typically be placed inside a [sbb-radio-button-group](/docs/elements-sbb-radio-button-sbb-radio-button-group--docs) component in order to display a radio input within a group.
-Individual radio-buttons inside of a radio-group will inherit the `name` of the group.
+Individual radio-buttons inside a radio-group will inherit the `name` of the group.

 ```html
 <sbb-radio-button-group name="radio-group" value="Value one" aria-label="Radio group label">